bodo-ai/Bodo/docs/source/pandas.rst

     )
     ...

-Bodo can use nullable integer arrays when reading Parquent files if the `bodo.io.parquet_pio.use_nullable_int_arr` flag is set by the user.
+Bodo can use nullable integer arrays when reading Parquet files if the `bodo.io.parquet_pio.use_nullable_int_arr` flag is set by the user.
 For example::